kinde-oss/kinde-dotnet-sdk/docs/UpdateApplicationsPropertyRequestValue.md

 # Kinde.Api.Model.UpdateApplicationsPropertyRequestValue
-The new value for the propery
+The new value for the property

 ## Properties